 Economic damages are monetary expenses due to your accident.
 These can be proven with documentation.
 They include:

 - Medical expenses

 - Other accident-related expenses

-Non-economic damages are those losses that do not have a dollar amount.
+Non-economic damages are losses that do not have inherent dollar amounts.
 Such damages include:

 - Pain and suffering